eurocat2k/logger/README.md

 # Accumulated output for logger - like zlog - output

-I'm active user of [zlog](https://github.com/HardySimpson/zlog), which tool helped me number of projects.
+I'm active user of [zlog](https://github.com/HardySimpson/zlog), which tool helped me in number of projects.
 It has an option to collect chunks of strings before put them all at once to the log output though, but I wanted to create my buffering stuff as I do prefer to use.

 It is quite simple - see *[interface](src/README.md) docs* - as it collects chunks each time when the user calls the logger's main entry function - ***mylog***.
 ```c